 The much greater amount of samples requires much greater administrative work.
 You have to find the core, record your score and then move to the next position.
 It is easy to miss.
 If you want to compare your previous scores with your present ones it is almost impossible because navigation in the traditional microscope was not invented for this kind of job.

 This is one of the fields where virtual microscopy clearly shows its strengths.
-3DHISTECH Ltd is very proud to present its TMA software module to you.
-With the TMA module of Pannoramic Viewer you can enjoy all the benefits of tissue microarrays.
+By using the TMA Module software, you can enjoy all the benefits of tissue microarrays.

 - The data of scoring can be analyzed with third-party software.